 What would you do today if you opened a link and saw a long article which you don’t have time to read right now, but want to read later?
 You would save a link and close the tab.
 But when your browser is fast, you just don’t tend to close tabs which you haven’t dealt with.
 In Opera, I would let tabs stay open for months without having any impact on my machine’s performance.

 Wait, but didn’t I restart my computer or the browser sometimes?
 Of course, I did.
 Unfortunately, modern browsers are so stupid that they reload all the tabs when you restart them.
 Which takes ages if you have a hundred of tabs.
-Opera was sane: it did not reload a tab unless you asked for it.
-It just reopened everything from the cache.
+Opera was sane: it did not reload a tab unless you pressed Reload.
+To show you the tab, it just reopened everything from its disk cache.
 Which took a couple of seconds.

 Modern browsers boast their rendering and script execution performance, but that’s not what matters to me as a user.
 I just don’t understand why programmers spend any time optimising for that while the chrome is laughably slow even by ten-years-old standards.